hashicorp/nomad/website/source/docs/vault-integration/index.html.md

   under Nomad should have access to.

-*    `disallowed_policies` - Specifies the list of disallowed policies as a comma-seperated string.
+*    `disallowed_policies` - Specifies the list of disallowed policies as a comma-separated string.
 This list should contain all policies that jobs running under Nomad should **not** have access to.
 The policy created above that grants Nomad the ability to generate tokens from the token role should be included in list of disallowed policies.
 This prevents tokens created by Nomad from generating new tokens with different policies than those granted by Nomad.

-     A regression occured in Vault 0.6.4 when validating token creation using a token role with `disallowed_policies` such that it is not usable with Nomad.
+     A regression occurred in Vault 0.6.4 when validating token creation using a token role with `disallowed_policies` such that it is not usable with Nomad.
 This will be remedied in 0.6.5 and does not effect earlier versions of Vault.